kathrinlin/customizing-aspnetcore-book/manuscript/07-outputformatter.md

     });
 ```

-> There is also a XmlDataContractSerializerOutputFormatter available
+> There is also a XmlDataContractSerializerOutputFormatter available.

 Also any Accept header gets turned into `application/json`.
 If you want to allow the clients to accept different headers, you need to switch that translation off: